articles

 Of course we have to include Presque Isle on our list!
 Every season on Presque Isle is magical, and fall is certainly no exception.
 Take your bicycles and pedal the 13-mile loop around the peninsula to see fall in all its glory here.

-Want to get out of town?
-Here are three easy road trips from Erie where you can see amazing fall foliage:
+Three easy road trips from Erie where you can see amazing fall foliage:

 Holden Arboretum